 Bed Bath and Beyond received three shareholder proposals in 2016, all of which the board recommended against.
-These included (i) a proposal for the board to implement proxy access, (ii) a
+These included (i) a proposal for the board to implement proxy access, (ii) a proposal to have shareholders approve future severance packages, and (iii) a proposal for equity-based compensation for senior executives.
+Of these three, only the last one failed to pass.
+89 Note also that these proposals significantly predate the meme surge, and as such, cannot be attributed to the influx of retail investors.

-76 Kastiel & Nilli (2021), supra note 73, at 14.